Sonic the Hedgehog (film): Marketing

 A second trailer revealing the redesigned Sonic was released on November 12, 2019.
 The trailer received far more positive responses, with many praising Sonic's new design.
 The tone and the humor also received positive reviews, as did the choice of song, J. J. Fad's "Supersonic" and Ramones' "Blitzkrieg Bop".
 Naka said he felt the new design was "much more Sonic-like".
 The second trailer received thousands of likes and the highest like-to-dislike ratio of any trailer on Google in the last three years.
-The trailers have garnered a total of more than 500 million views worldwide.
-As a promotional tie-in, the version of Sonic seen in the film was added as a playable character to the mobile games Sonic Dash and Sonic Forces.
+The trailers garnered a total of more than 500 million views worldwide.
+As a promotional tie-in, the version of Sonic seen in the film was added as a playable character to the mobile games Sonic Dash (2013) and Sonic Forces: Speed Battle (2017).
+Since Sonic the Hedgehog, other films and television series based on video game series have made it a production priority to assure characters and the details of the film are true to the works they are based on to appeal better to viewers that are fans of the games.

-The original design, named "Ugly Sonic", appears as a minor character in the 2022 film Chip 'n Dale: Rescue Rangers, playing off the Internet's reaction to the first trailer.
-According to that film's director Akiva Schaffer, they had also used Moving Picture Company for their animation studio, and MPC was able to provide the original Sonic model for the film.
+A modified version of the original design, named "Ugly Sonic", appeared as a supporting character in the 2022 film Chip 'n Dale: Rescue Rangers, playing off the Internet's reaction to the first trailer.
+According to Rescue Rangers director Akiva Schaffer, they had also used Moving Picture Company for their animation studio, and MPC was able to provide the original Sonic model for the film.
 The character was voiced in the film by comedian Tim Robinson.